Mike DeBardeleben: Crimes

 From 1979 to 1983, the United States Secret Service believed they had found a geographical pattern to a string of counterfeiting cases and were tracking the distribution of counterfeit $20 bills across thirty-eight states.
 The Secret Service started receiving allegations of bogus $20 bills being circulated in eastern states in 1979 from bank tellers and store owners.
 All of the notes had the same flaws, which suggested that they all came from the same source.
-The counterfeiter, known as the "Mall Passer," would use the fake money to pay for a cheap item and pocket the change for a profit.
-The authorities distributed composite sketches to store clerks in 1982, when the offender was earning $130,000 year, based on their projections of his future behaviour.
+The counterfeiter, known as the "Mall Passer," would use the fake money to pay for an inexpensive item and pocket the change for a profit.

+The authorities distributed composite sketches to store clerks in 1982, when the offender was earning $130,000 a year, based on their projections of his future behavior.
 If this person handed the staff a $20 bill, they were told to call the police.
 This led to DeBardeleben's arrest at Maryville, Tennessee.
-In DeBardeleben's car more counterfeit $20 bills were found, each labelled with the city in which they would be passed.
-Also, DeBardeleben's driver’s license read Roger Blanchard, but the car he had left at the mall was registered to James Jones so the authorities had to use fingerprints to positively identify him.
+In DeBardeleben's car, more counterfeit $20 bills were found, each labelled with the city in which they would be passed.
+Also, DeBardeleben's driver's license read Roger Blanchard, but the car he had left at the mall was registered to James Jones, so the authorities had to use fingerprints to positively identify him.

 Following a thorough search of DeBardeleben's home, a storage unit that DeBardeleben used was located using a folded white piece of paper that was designated in the yellow pages which contained information on a storage unit.
 The storage facility was then quickly searched for fake printing plates.
 Photographs showing women being raped and killed were discovered while authorities were looking for the tools DeBardeleben used to make the notes.
-A death kit including handcuffs, shoelaces, chains, whips, and K-Y jelly was also discovered, along with sets of women's underwear, homemade audiotapes of rape and torture, and sets of women's underwear.
+A kill kit including handcuffs, shoelaces, chains, whips, and K-Y jelly was also discovered, along with homemade audiotapes of rape and torture, and sets of women's underwear.

 FBI profilers speculated that in photographs where his face was seen along with the victim's, he murdered the woman and disposed of her body; whereas in photographs where he was hiding his face, he allowed the victim to live.
-Most of the forty different women identified in his photograph collection have never been identified.
-Debardeleben recorded torturing one victim as he pressed a burning cigar against her back, in which he stated; “Describe the pain, how does it hurt?
+Most of the forty different women shown in his photograph collection have never been identified.
+DeBardeleben recorded torturing one victim as he pressed a burning cigar against her back, in which he stated; “Describe the pain, how does it hurt?
 Just exactly how does it hurt?
 I want you to tell me that you’re fascinated by the pain.“ The victim being tortured was ultimately identified as 20-year-old Laurie Jensen.